-- Allow retirement accounts to be used for child support arrears, ensuring that children are supported before protecting the assets of delinquent parents. - Prohibit parents who lose their jobs due to criminal conduct, voluntary unemployment, or professional misconduct from reducing their child support obligations.

-Prioritize the well-being of children over the financial security of parents who evade their responsibilities.
+- Use retirement accounts for child support arrears, ensuring that children are supported before protecting the assets of delinquent parents. - Prioritize the well-being of children over the financial security of parents who evade their responsibilities.

-This bill would ensure that children receive the support they need today rather than allowing delinquent parents to safeguard their financial futures while neglecting their present obligations.
+This bill would ensure that children receive the support they need rather than allowing delinquent parents to safeguard their financial futures while neglecting their parental obligations.
 This is in the public's best interest, as families in these situations may require government assistance for housing, food, and healthcare.
-Without this bill, hardworking Kansas taxpayers are left to pick up the tab.
+Without this bill, hardworking Kansas taxpayers are oftentimes left to pick up the tab.